Signalium/signalium/docs/src/app/core/reactive-promises/page.md

 The properties and flags represent the following states:

 - `value`: The most recent result of the promise.
 This will remain the latest result until the next successful rerun of the promise, allowing you to show the previous state while the next state is loading.
+- `error`: The most recent error of the promise.
+This will remain the latest error until the next run, allowing you to show the current error state.
 - `isPending`: True when the reactive promise is currently running (e.g. the promise has not yet resolved).
 - `isResolved`: True when the reactive promise resolved successfully.
 - `isRejected`: True when the reactive promise rejected.